CallAsk about same-day availabilityLog In

 HabitatUnder rocks, logs, leaf litter; occasionally enters homes during weather extremes

-Giant redheaded centipedes are arthropods, not insects (or arachnids).
-They belong to a separate class — Chilopoda — that diverged from insects and arachnids hundreds of millions of years ago.
-They are absolutely included in this fact sheet series because:
+Giant redheaded centipedes are arthropods, but they aren’t insects or arachnids.
+They fall under a different class called Chilopoda, which branched off from insects and arachnids hundreds of millions of years ago.
+I’ve seen these critters around, and they definitely belong in our pest fact sheet series because:

-The giant redheaded centipede is unmistakable.
-There is essentially nothing else like it in North America.
+The giant redheaded centipede stands out.
+You won’t confuse it with anything else in North America.

 Diagnostic features:

-The aposematic (warning) coloration of black, yellow, and red serves as a visual signal to predators that this animal is venomous.
+The bright colors of black, yellow, and red act as a warning to predators that this creature could be venomous.

 Common confusion: the appendages on the rear are not stingers.
-They are caudal legs (sometimes called rear pseudoantennae) — modified walking legs that have evolved to look like the front antennae.
-They are prehensile and can pinch, but they don't deliver venom.
+They are called caudal legs, or rear pseudoantennae.
+These modified walking legs look like the front antennae.
+They can pinch since they’re prehensile, but they don’t deliver venom.

-The actual venom delivery system is at the front of the head — the forcipules (also called maxillipeds), which are modified front legs that have evolved into venom-delivery structures connected to glands.
-When the centipede "bites," it is actually stabbing with these modified legs and injecting venom from glands at their bases.
+The venom delivery system is located at the front of the head — the forcipules, or maxillipeds.
+These are modified front legs that have turned into structures for delivering venom from glands.
+When a centipede "bites," it’s really using these legs to stab and inject venom from those glands.

 Texas hosts several centipede species, but only one looks like this:

-If you have an 8-inch centipede in your house, you have Scolopendra heros.
-Period.
+If you spot an 8-inch centipede in your home, you've got Scolopendra heros.
+No question about it.

 Giant redheaded centipedes are aggressive nocturnal predators with an extraordinarily broad diet:

-The forcipules are modified front legs.
-The walking legs themselves may also have a venom-delivery capacity that contributes to the painful "tracking" effect when a centipede walks across human skin — small punctures and blisters can result from each step.
+The forcipules are actually modified front legs.
+The walking legs can also deliver venom, which is what causes that painful "tracking" sensation when a centipede crawls across your skin.
+You might end up with small punctures and blisters from each step it takes.

 Known components: